Transitioning from College to Career: A Roadmap for Autistic Graduates

 Creating sustainable routines and habits early in your career helps prevent burnout and supports long-term success.
 This might include establishing clear work-life boundaries, developing strategies for managing sensory overload, scheduling regular breaks throughout your workday, or creating systems for tracking tasks and deadlines.

 Transitioning from college to career is a significant life change that comes with both challenges and exciting possibilities.
 As an autistic graduate, you bring unique strengths and perspectives to the professional world.
+By understanding yourself, preparing strategically, and advocating for your needs, you can build a fulfilling career that leverages your abilities and aligns with your values.

 About the Author